NordicAgents/IndustriConnect-MCPs/EtherCAT-Project/README.md

 # EtherCAT MCP Project

-Model Context Protocol servers for Beckhoff EtherCAT networks.
-The repository mirrors the MODBUS/S7 stacks with parity between Python (PySOEM) and TypeScript runtimes plus a mock slave so AI agents can discover slaves, read/write PDOs/SDOs, and inspect diagnostics safely.
+Model Context Protocol tooling for Beckhoff EtherCAT networks.
+The repository mirrors the MODBUS/S7 stacks with a Python MCP runtime plus a mock slave so AI agents can discover slaves, read/write PDOs/SDOs, and inspect diagnostics safely.

 ## Layout